 Susanna Loe is a program officer at the Adam Smith Society.
 She holds a bachelor’s degree from Palm Beach Atlantic University, where she studied public relations and politics.
 Previously, she worked at a journalism institute and in political media.
 Originally from Texas, Susanna lived overseas for 15 years and now resides in New York City.

 Gregory J. Fitton

 Marketing Communications Manager

-Gregory J. Fitton is the marketing communications manager for the Adam Smith Society.
-He has prior experience in research and education, as well as entrepreneurial experience in online media and martial arts.
-Gregory is from the greater New York City area and graduated from Syracuse University in 2012.
+Gregory J. Fitton is a marketing manager for the Adam Smith Society, where he helps create multimedia content and digital communications.
+Gregory is from the greater New York City area and graduated from Syracuse University.

 - email: email@example.com